Kouzi (kickboxer)

-Kōji Tanaka (田中宏治, Tanaka Kōji), better known as Kouzi (皇治, Kōji), is a Japanese kickboxer, fighting out of Japan.
-As of July 2021, he is the #7 ranked Bantamweight according to Combat Press.
+Kōji Tanaka (田中宏治, Tanaka Kōji), better known as Kouzi (皇治, Kōji), is a retired Japanese kickboxer, fought out of Japan.
+As of July 2021, he was the #7 ranked Bantamweight according to Combat Press.
 He's been ranked since May 2019.

 Kickboxing career

 Koji lost to Taiga by decision in June 2017.

 In February 2017, Koji fought Mohamed Boulef for the ISKA World Lightweight title.
 He beat Boulef by unanimous decision.

 He was scheduled to fight Kotaro Shimano in September 2017.
 Koji won the fight by unanimous decision.

 Koji participated in the 2018 Super Featherweight Grand Prix.
 He beat Hirotaka Urabe by decision in the quarterfinals, and lost to Kosuke Komiyama in the semifinals by decision in turn.

 He fought Stavros Exakoustidis in September 2018.
 Koji won the fight by split decision after an extra round was fought.

 In December 2018 he fought Takeru Segawa for the K-1 Super Featherweight title.
 Takeru won the fight by unanimous decision.

 Koji was scheduled to fight Jan Szajko during K'Festa 2.
 He beat Szajko by unanimous decision.

 Kouzi fought Tatsuya Oiwa during K-1 World GP 2019: Japan vs World 5 vs 5.
 The fight went into an extra fourth round, after which Kouzi won a split decision.

 He fought Seiya Kawahara during K-1's 2019 Yokohama Matsuri event.
 Seiya was dominant throughout the majority of the first round, before Koji dropped him seconds before the end of the end of the round.
 Koji would go on to win the fight, and was awarded Combat Press' "Comeback of the Year".